View and Edit Territories for Route Planning

 To re-size/expand/change the shape of a particular territory, first, click on this territory to select it and then drag any point of the territory to the preferred spot on the map.

 To reverse the last action, click on the back icon next to the last shifted point of the territory.

 In the bottom right corner of the screen, you can view a comparison bar chart that displays the size of each territory (from the biggest to the smallest).
 To open the chart and get a closer look at how many addresses are included into each territory, click on the full-screen icon in the “Territory Counts” chart.

 After that, hover your cursor over a particular territory to view how many addresses it contains.
 You can also use the scale on the left to compare the number of addresses included into each displayed territory.

 To add a particular address from the map into a territory, first, right-click on this address/location within the territory’s borders and then select one of the corresponding options from the menu.
 When you select the “Add The Nearest Valid Address” option, the system automatically picks the nearest valid street address that is located next to the selected spot on the map.
 When you select the “Add This Exact Location” option, you can add the exact latitude and longitude coordinates of the selected location to the corresponding territory.
-To learn more about creating customer profiles using the addresses picked from the map, visit this page.
+Learn more about how to create customer profiles using the addresses picked from the map.